anuraagr-13/anuraagr-13/README.md

 - Internet of Things

 I have completed the following projects in certain domains:
+- Big Data Analysis
+  - Utilized Hadoop and MapReduce to analyze movie data, to find the social impact of movies.
+I was interested in finding out whether movies that tackle social issues/hard-hitting topics, get their share of recognition.
+  - The dataset was the huge TMDB dataset, accessed using an automated API application created in Python.
 - Computer Vision
     - Applied CNNs on real time data to perform age detection
     - Sentitment Detection using the concept of eigenface